NANITH777/Text_Classification/README.md

-# Text Classification Project: BERT and Word Embeddings
+# Text Classification Project: BERT, RoBERTa and Word Embeddings

 This project implements a text classification model that categorizes text into five predefined classes: **Politics**, **Sport**, **Technology**, **Entertainment**, and **Business**.
 It utilizes two major text embedding techniques, **Word2Vec** and **GloVe**, as well as **BERT** for fine-tuned performance.
 The project features an interactive interface built with **Gradio**, allowing users to input text and predict its category.